A city-related app made to enhance the day-to-day lives of residents.

-Sole designer—from research, prototype and testing to UI design.
+Sole designer—from research, prototyping and testing to UI design.

 6 weeks in 2021